Dremel 4000 vs 8220 Rotary Tool: Which One’s Best?

 We’ve checked Amazon and any other online store we could find that sells these tools to see what other people are saying, and this is what we found out.

 If you intend to use it intermittently to touch up blemishes or other small jobs, we recommend the Dremel 8220.
-As long as you keep it charged, you can often use it to cut a bolt before you could plug the other model in, and the small job won’t suffer from RPM slowdown.
+As long as you keep it charged, you can often use it to cut a bolt before you can plug the other model in, and the small job won’t suffer from RPM slowdown.
 You can use it under the car or in the tree stand without worrying about an extension cord.